Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 ### Track Memory and Swap Usage

-In this section, we will create routes for monitoring memory usage, which is crucial for tracking how much memory is being used by the system and how much is available.
-We will monitor both virtual memory and swap memory.
-Virtual memory represents the system's total memory, while swap memory refers to the disk-based memory used when physical memory is full.
+In this section, we will create routes to monitor memory usage, which is important for understanding how much memory is being used and how much is available.
+We'll track both virtual memory and swap memory.

+>**Virtual memory** represents the system's total memory, while **swap memory** refers to disk-based memory used when physical memory is full.

-We'll expose two routes:
+We’ll expose two routes:

 1. `/memory`: Get the current status of virtual memory.
 2. `/memory/swap`: Retrieve swap memory usage statistics.

-Below is the **code** of the FastAPI application:
+Here’s the **code** to monitor memory and swap usage metrics:

 ```javascript
 from fastapi import FastAPI